 I was invited to a lunch at Harvest in Cambridge to celebrate her latest book, Home Cooking 101.
 We ate a few recipes from the book, and she demoed an amazing apricot souffle.
 It’s funny when you meet someone you really look up to and admire.
 Often you leave a little bit deflated and disappointed.
 The idea of the person doesn’t match reality.
 (Totally not fair, by the way.)
 But I left that lunch even more enamored by her.
 She was exactly like all of the episodes of Cooking Live that I watched over the years.

 P.S.
 I still watch her on PBS most mornings.
 Sara’s Weeknight Meals is also a great cooking show.

 Another signed book to add to my collection.
 I cherish my books signed by their authors so much.
 She is on my shelf along with Julia Child, Martha Stewart, Giada de Laurentiis, and so many others.

-This skillet dinner is loaded with good things and truly delicious.
+- This skillet dinner is loaded with good things and is truly delicious.
 It’s great for a quick family dinner or for a house full of dinner guests.

 - 2 Tablespoons butter

 - 1/2 pound peeled sweet potatoes, grated using the food processor

 - 1 teaspoon chile powder